cool425589/google-map-for-Dynamic-driving-path/README.md

 --------------------------

   Example:

-     Edit an origin location and destination location choose travel mode
+     Edit an origin location and destination location.

+     choose travel mode.

-     drag the route
+     drag the route.

-     change the origin location or destination location you choosen before
+     change the origin location or destination location you choosen before.

 4. Contacts
 ----------------